Relativistic Atomic Effects of Dark Matter Electron Scattering: Relativistic Effects

 \section{Relativistic Effects}

 The key difference between the scattering with a free electron and an electron in a Coulomb potential lies in their matrix element \geqn{mdefine}.
 Although we have demonstrated the factorization of the spatial and spinor wave functions of an atomic electron in the non-relativistic limit in \gsec{sec:non_rel_f}, a more realistic calculation should not limit the kinematic space.
 In this section, we will explore the relativistic case and make comparison with its nonrelativistic counterpart.
+Moreover, the formalism and relativistic effects discussed in this section apply across the full kinematic parameter space of DM.
+We will no longer restrict ourselves to CRDM or the non-relativistic approximation.

 The spin-averaged matrix element square reads,

 with summation and average over the DM spins.
 Since the electron field does not contain a free fermion spinor $u({\bm p}_e)$, one cannot easily perform spin summation on them to obtain the conventional $\slashed{p}_e + m_e$ structure.
 Especially, the spin $s_e$ is no longer a good quantum number which makes the summation or average over it meaningless.
 Instead, the information of spin has been incorporated into the magnetic quantum number $m_j$.
 Consequently, the subsequent trace technique is naturally inapplicable to the bound-electron case and the squared matrix element can only be expressed by the inner product of the initial and final wave functions.
 The initial electron state is fixed and the corresponding wave function is then used for evaluation.
 So one can perform spin average only for the initial DM particle, resulting in a factor of $1/J_{\chi}$.
 The spin-averaged matrix element $\overline{|\mathcal{M}({\bm q})|^2}$ has three components in \geqn{eq:Msq}, the DM part $|\mathcal M^{AA}_\chi|^2 \equiv \tr[ (\slashed{p}_\chi + m_\chi) \Gamma_A (\slashed{p'}_\chi + m_{\chi'}) \Gamma'_A ] / J_\chi$, the propagator $|D_{AB} ({\bm q})|^2$, and the electron part with the inner product of the initial and final wave functions with the Lorentz factor $\Gamma_B$ ($\Gamma'_B$).